 What is normal blood pressure?

 Blood pressure values have been classified into different ranges from low to high by various organisations.
-Among others, there are definitions from the WHO (World Health Organization) and NHS (National Health Service).
+Among others, there are definitions from the WHO (World Health Organisation) and NHS (National Health Service).
 Abnormally low blood pressure is called hypotension whereas abnormally high blood pressure is called hypertension.

 Normal blood pressure range (WHO)